 - economics of tort law: efficient liability rules

 - economics of criminal law: fines and imprisonment

 - economics of legal processes: litigation, settlement and trial

 - non-competitive markets: economics of antitrust law and regulation

 An overview of marketing and society, macro-marketing issues, responsible and sustainable marketing, consumer response to marketing activities, marketing's impact on society and consumption.

 Public Services Management

-In this module, you will examine the development of, and current issues in, public services management, including public management, bureaucracy, leadership, e-government, and public service.
-You will have 11 one-hour lectures and two one-hour seminars.
+We examine the development of, and current issues in, public services management to include public management, bureaucracy, leadership, e-government, and public service.